 Thematic Training weeks

-The consortium will combine and share expertise to offer advanced scientific training structured into network-wide thematic taught modules.
-The Coordination has identified at least 6 thematic training weeks that will see the participation of worldwide renown experts providing fellows with specialist lectures
+The consortium combines and shares expertise, offering advanced scientific training structured into network-wide thematic taught modules.
+The Coordination has identified at least 6 thematic training weeks that will see the participation of worldwide renown experts providing fellows with specialist lectures.

 Course title: “Advanced methods for environmental and economic performance assessment of pavements”